El Viejo Clásico: Players

-Ismael Urzaiz, who played over 400 times for Athletic, started his career at Real Madrid's La Fabrica academy in the 1990s but did not make a league appearance for the club.
-Decades earlier, others were contracted to both clubs but only appeared in La Liga for one, including José Mandaluniz.
+Ismael Urzaiz, who played over 400 matches for Athletic, started his career at Real Madrid's La Fábrica academy in 1989 but did not make a league appearance for the first team.
+Decades earlier, others were contracted to both clubs but only appeared in La Liga for one, including José Mandaluniz (who only played official matches for Athletic Bilbao), Francisco Eguía (who only played official matches for Real Madrid), José Ramón Ochandiano (who only played official matches for Athletic Bilbao), and Gregorio Tellado (who only played official matches for Real Madrid).